deltaxrobot/Delta-X-Docs/docs/reference/gcodes/gc_slider.md

 #### Description

-Set the moving speed of Slider X.
+This command allows you to set the moving speed of Slider X.

 #### Usage